-Katrina Rotondi has been dancing for over twenty years and is experienced in Tap, Jazz, Hip Hop, Ballet, Modern, Lyrical, Line Dancing and Musical Theater.
+Katrina Rotondi has been dancing for over thirty years and is experienced in Tap, Jazz, Hip Hop, Ballet, Modern, Lyrical, Line Dancing and Musical Theater.
 She is also certified in Zumba and Zumba Gold.
-Katrina has been teaching for over ten years at Gotta Dance as well as several senior centers and recreation departments in the area.
+Katrina has been teaching for over twenty years at Gotta Dance as well as several senior centers and recreation departments in the area.

-She has a Bachelor's degree in Theater Arts with a concentration in Dance from Franklin Pierce College.
+She has a Bachelors degree in Theater Arts with a concentration in Dance from Franklin Pierce College.
 Her other accomplishments include an on-stage appearance in the Concord Players productions of "West Side Story" and "Dirty Rotten Scoundrels".
 She has also choreographed for the Carlisle Middle School productions of "Into the Woods" and "Bye Bye Birdie," and the Lexington Players production of "Spring Awakening" and "You're a Good Man, Charlie Brown".

-When she isn't dancing (which is hardly ever), Katrina enjoys spending time with her husky, Duncan.
+When she isn't dancing (which is hardly ever), Katrina enjoys spending time with her huskies, Duncan and Comet.

 "I'm not sure if the happier I am, the more I dance, or the more I dance, the happier I am.
 Either way, I'll be dancing!
 Life will always throw obstacles and curves along the way.
 And no matter what happens, know that when you step onto that dance floor and stage everything will be just fine.
 Never stop doing what makes you happy!"

-Heather Dinsmore began dancing over 35 years and has been dancing as a student of Gotta Dance since 2006.
-With encouragement from family and friends, she has begun a new career - teaching her love of dance to the youngest of dancers.
-She also teaches a cardio class and line dancing at the Billerica Senior Center.
+Heather began dancing over 40 years and has been dancing as a student of Gotta Dance since 2006 and started teaching the youngest of dancers since 2007.
+She also teaches Cardio classes and Line Dancing at the studio and several senior centers.

 Heather is a Billerica native and took dance classes at Dance Unlimited, Patti Nichol’s Dance Center, and Donna Miceli Dance Center studying jazz, ballet, tap, and modern.
 She is a graduate of Eckerd College in St. Petersburg, FL, where she holds a BA in Human Development and a minor in Dance.
 In college, she was a founding member of Co-Motion Dance Theater, spent a Winter Term studying theater in London, performed as Adriana in Shakespeare's "A Comedy of Errors," and performed in the dance ensemble in productions of "A Chorus Line" and "Grease."

 Heather worked for many years as a Recreation Director at a retirement community and was certified as a Therapeutic Recreation Assistant.
 She has taken classes towards a Dance Education Certificate through Northern Essex Community College and continues to take classes in the area.
-In her spare time, she volunteers with her kid’s activities and teaches line dance and cardio classes at the Billerica Senior Center.
 She is the wife of a Billerica Firefighter and proud mother to Kelly, Joseph, and Ryan, all alumni of Gotta Dance.